National honey monitoring scheme

-Both honeybees and wild bees have suffered declines in recent years.
-These are thought to be linked to agricultural intensification, including pesticide use and loss of habitats/ floral resources, as well as the emergence of new diseases and climate change.
+Both honeybees and wild bees have suffered declines in recent years, thought to be linked to agricultural intensification, including pesticide use and loss of habitats/ floral resources, as well as the emergence of new diseases and climate change.

 Jenny Shelton beekeeping